 Helmets Are One Use Only

 A helmet is designed to perform its primary function, that of protecting your head, once.
 If someone is listing a helmet for sale and while you’re inspecting it they mention “I bumped my head once wearing it on (list item here),” walk away from the sale.
-They’re probably worried you will find a repaired crack or damage to the interior foam and will say they stood up of their bike too quickly and hit their head on a tree branch or some such to explain it.
+They’re probably worried you will find a repaired crack or damage to the interior foam and will say they stood up of their bike too quickly and hit their head on a tree branch or something similar to explain it.

 If Possible, Buy From Someone You Know

 Buying a used helmet from a stranger is probably one of the most dangerous things you could do.
-You don’t know the helmet’s history, the way it has been treated when not being worn, what it has been exposed to in its lifetime.
+You don’t know the helmet’s history, the way it has been treated when not being worn, or what it has been exposed to in its lifetime.
 If you absolutely must buy a used helmet, do your utmost to buy it from a friend or someone you know.

-This is mostly for your own protection, as more than likely a friend will let you fully inspect the helmet and answer your questions honestly.
+This is mostly for your own protection, as more than likely, a friend will let you fully inspect the helmet and answer your questions honestly.
 You may have already worn the helmet as a pillion on their bike and found it comfortable, and a good friend will make sure their passenger’s helmet is as good as their own.
-As well, you will more than likely get a true answer to the helmet’s age.
+As well, you will more than likely get a true answer about the helmet’s age.

-If At All Possible, Buy A New Helmet
+If At All Possible, Buy a New Helmet

 This is what it really breaks down to.
-There are DOT certified helmets all the way down to $80 on sites such as RevZilla.com or 2Wheel.com when a sale is on.
+There are DOT certified helmets all the way down to $80 on sites like RevZilla.com or 2Wheel.com when a sale is on.
 A lot of very good helmets can be found for less than $250 with all the features you need to be properly safe.

-If you’re looking for good helmets, check out our helmet reviews and guides to find a helmet that will keep you safe and comfortable while you ride.
+If you’re still looking for good helmets, check out our helmet reviews and guides to find a helmet that will keep you safe and comfortable while you ride.